BABIES’ CLOTHING INDUSTRY PRODUCTION

-Textile and clothing is one of the most important sectors of the Turkish economy since it is the major force behind Turkey’s exports and employment.
-Today, the Turkish clothing industry is the 7th largest supplier in the world and the 2nd largest supplier of the EU.
+Textiles and clothing are one of the most important sectors of the Turkish economy since it is the major force behind Turkey’s exports and employment.
+Today, the Turkish clothing industry is the 8th largest supplier in the world and the 3rd largest supplier of the EU.
 Therefore, Turkish textile and clothing industry now has a significant role in world trade and the capability to meet high standards and sophisticated preferences.

 As a young sub-sector of the large Turkish clothing industry, the babies’ and children’s clothing industry started to develop in the nineties and now has a dominant role in the world.
 Many companies specialize in babies’ and children’s clothing, while some of them produce both adults and infants clothing.
 Today, almost all kinds of clothing for babies and children including niche markets are produced in Turkey.